OpenDiablo2/OpenDiablo2/docs/profiling.md

 ## Profiling

 There are many profiler options to debug performance issues.
-These can be enabled by suppling the following command-line option and are saved in the `pprof` directory:
+These can be enabled by supplying the following command-line option and are saved in the `pprof` directory:

 `go run . --profile=cpu`